- Course Number: GMS 6402

 Each recorded lecture lasts between 20 and 30 min.

-This course requires a BA or BS and a strong science foundation with at least 5 full semester courses related to Biology, chemistry and/or physics.
+This course requires a BA or BS and a strong science foundation with at least 5 full semester courses related to biology, chemistry and/or physics.
 A minimum undergraduate GPA = 2.0 is required for admission.
-Co-enrollment or prior passing grade in GMS 6440 required for enrollment in this class.
+Co-enrollment or prior passing grade in GMS 6440 is required for enrollment in this class.